Gshez/NYT-Youtube-API-Project/README.md

 ```

-After initializing the API Key, I could build a function using API request and obtaining the channel stats of each channel id, in this case it was only The nEw York Times.
+After initializing the API Key, I could build a function using API request and obtaining the channel stats of each channel id, in this case it was only The New York Times.

 ```python
 def get_channel_stats(youtube, channel_ids):